19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 76.—(1) Subject to the provisions of this Act, in a winding up there shall be paid in priority to all other unsecured debts —

-(a) firstly, the costs and expenses of the winding up including the taxed costs of a petitioner payable under paragraph 5, the remuneration of the liquidator and the costs of any audit carried out pursuant to paragraph 64;
+(a) firstly, the costs and expenses of the winding up including the taxed costs of the applicant for the winding up order payable under paragraph 5, the remuneration of the liquidator and the costs of any audit carried out pursuant to paragraph 64;

 (b) secondly, subject to sub-paragraph (2), all wages or salary (whether or not earned wholly or in part by way of commission) including any amount payable by way of allowance or reimbursement under any contract of employment or award or agreement regulating conditions of employment of any employee;